FredHutch/Galeano-Nino-Bullman-Intratumoral-Microbiota-2022/README.md

-# Galeano-Nino-Bullman-Intratumoral-Microbiota-2022
+# Galeano Nino et al., Impact of Intratumoral Microbiota on Spatial and Cellular Heterogeneity in human cancer.
+2022

-Analysis code used in Galeano Nino, et al. 2022
+Analysis code used in Galeano Nino et al., Impact of Intratumoral Microbiota on Spatial and Cellular Heterogeneity in human cancer.
+2022

-The code in this repository is organized to reflect the description in the Methods section of Galeano Nino, et al. 2022.
+The code in this repository is organized to reflect the description in the Methods section of Galeano Nino et al., Impact of Intratumoral Microbiota on Spatial and Cellular Heterogeneity in human cancer.
+2022.

 ## Environment and Reference Data